sarahbrb/SMPE_M2-MoSIG_ENSIMAG_DSAI/README.md

 - [ ] Report this work for at least 3 figures on you github/gitlab project.
 - [ ] MOOC: Complete exercise 5 of module 2 (Challenger).
 Write a short text explaining what is good and wrong about this document (you may want to provide an updated version of the notebook) and upload on your github/gitlab space.

+ # Homework 4th Week : 17/10/2024
+- [ ] Continue the hands-on, improve the experiment design and the analysis